VibhuJawa/parallel-adaboost/README.md

 1. Run c++/create_data.sh to create the data set.

-2. import the implimentation you like to use, There are 2 header files (details in report) which you can use:
+2. import the implimentation you like to use

+There are 2 header files (details in report) which you can use:

       1. Parallization to find the best feature threhold parallel- [adaboost.h](c++/adaboost.h)
       2. Parallization everywhere - [adaboost_best.h](c++/adaboost_best.h)

+```
 To import simply type:

-```
 #include "adaboost_best.h"